binit-13/binit-13/README.md

 ## 👋 Hi, I’m binit khadka

 #### About Me
 #### I am Chartered Financial Analyst (CFA) by education and very much interested in Data Science and Machine Learning.
 I have many financial and economic hypothesis that i want to test using Machine Learning Models.
-Always enjoying process more than proceeds !!!
+Always enjoying process more than proceeds.
+Currently i am studying Information Management at Asian Institute of Technology, Bangkok mainly focusing on machine learning, deep learning and Geo-Inforomation System.
+I am amazed when i switched my path from finance to engineering field. !!!

 ## My Github Stats